Random walks on bifractal networks: Discussion and Conclusion

-In conclusion, we have studied random walks on FSFNs to understand how their structural bifractality affects dynamical properties of networks.
+In conclusion, we have studied random walks on FSFNs to understand how their structural bifractality affects the dynamical properties of networks.
 We focused, in particular, on the walk dimension $\dw$ and the spectral dimension $\ds$, which are fundamental dynamical dimensions characterizing random walks.
 From the relation between the FPT in a fractal network $\G$ and that in its renormalized network $\GR$ obtained by covering $\G$ with boxes of diameter $\lB$, it has been found that the walk dimension is determined by the FPT of the covering box and the box diameter independently of the starting node of a random walk.
 In contrast, the spectral dimension takes two different values, $\dsmin$ and $\dsmax(> \dsmin)$, depending on the starting node, which is a consequence of the bifractal nature of the FSFN.
 In the thermodynamic limit, $\dsmin$ describes random walks starting from infinite-degree hub nodes, while $\dsmax$ characterizes those starting from finite-degree non-hub nodes infinitely distant from hub nodes.
 The dimension $\dsmax$ is equal to the global spectral dimension $\Ds$, i.e., $\ds$ averaged over all starting nodes.
 In addition, we have provided analytical expressions for $\dw$, $\dsmin$, and $\dsmax$ for FSFNs formed by the generator model and the giant components of critical scale-free random graphs.
 The numerical verification of these expressions supports the validity of our analytical arguments.

 It is imperative to understand the impact of structural bifractality on various dynamics in complex networks, such as synchronization, epidemic spreading, opinion formation, and strategic games.
 A possible approach is to study the spectral properties of the Laplacian matrix describing an FSFN, because the spectral density and eigenvectors of the Laplacian matrix play crucial roles in these dynamics and are closely related to the spectral dimension.
+It is also intriguing to investigate whether the conclusions obtained in this paper hold for GCs at nontrivial percolation transitions, such as critical structures in simplicial complexes \cite{Sun19}, hybrid transitions in planar hyperbolic manifolds \cite{Kryven19}, and critical phases observed in hierarchical networks \cite{Nogawa09,Hasegawa10,Boettcher12}.
 We believe that the present work can provide valuable insights into such further investigations.